UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

 #### Add a new user

 `thomas-add user` allows you to add a new user, with their initial project and point of contact.
-This does not create their account, but does email us with everything we need in order to create it.
-If you run this, you do not need to email us separately.
-The project specified must exist.
+As of 21 June 2022 this now goes ahead and creates their account automatically - first prompting you that the information you have entered is correct.
+You do not need to email us separately about creating accounts unless something has gone wrong.
+The user's initial project must already exist (create with `thomas-add project` first).

 The user will be allocated the next free `mmmxxxx` username - you should only specify username yourself if they are an existing UCL user, or on Young if they previously had a Thomas or Michael account you should give them the same username.
+If they already have an account on this cluster with a different institution, just add them as a projectuser instead using their existing username.

 You can get your `poc_id` by looking at `thomas-show --contacts`.